Simple Models and Biased Forecasts: Proofs

 Let $E_t^\theta[\cdot]$ denote the agent's subjective expectation given model $\theta$ and conditional on history $\{y_\tau\}_{\tau=-\infty}^{t}$, and let $\text{Var}^\theta_t(\cdot)$ denote the corresponding variance-covariance matrix.
 Let $\hat{z}_{t}\equiv E_t^\theta[z_{t+1}]$ denote the agent's conditional expectation of the subjective state.
 I can express $\hat{z}_{t}$ recursively using the Kalman filter:

 where $K\in \mathbb{R}^{d\times n}$ is the Kalman gain defined as

 the dagger denotes the Moore--Penrose pseudo-inverse, and $\hat{\Sigma}_{z}\equiv\text{Var}_t^\theta(z_{t+1})$ is the subjective conditional variance of $z_{t+1}$, which solves the following (generalized) algebraic Riccati equation:\footnote{Note that I allow for the possibility that $P^\theta$ is supported on some proper subspace $\mathcal{W}$ of $\mathbb{R}^n$, in which case $B'\hat{\Sigma}_z B + R$ might not be invertible.
 The Moore--Penrose pseudo-inverse is then the appropriate generalization of matrix inverse in the expression for the Kalman gain.
-See Chapter 4 of \cite{Anderson_Moore} for a treatment in the non-singular case and \cite{silverman1976discrete} for the case where $B'\hat{\Sigma}_z B + R$ may be singular.}
+See Chapter 4 of \cite{Anderson_Moore} for a treatment in the non-singular case and \cite{silverman1976discrete} for the case where $B'\hat{\Sigma}_z B + R$ may be singular.} \footnote{The assumptions that the $d$-state model $\theta$ is minimal and $Q$ is positive definite imply that the Riccati equation has a unique positive semidefinite solution and that $A-KB'$ is a convergent matrix.}

 Solving equation \eqref{eq:Kalman_observer} backward, I get

 The agent's subjective conditional expectation of $y_{t+1}$ can be written in terms of her conditional expectation of $z_{t+1}$: